INFORMATION FOR AUTHORS

 Prospective Study-Defined is a study in which the research question was developed, (and the statistical analysis for determining power) were developed before data was collected.Retrospective Study-Defined is a study in which the research question was determined after the data was collected (even for studies where the authors collected general data prospectively).

 Cover LetterIt is essential that the material be accompanied by two cover letters.
 The first letter must include information on prior or duplicate submission or publication elsewhere of any part of the work, a statement that the manuscript has been read and approved by all authors, and a statement that each author believes that the manuscript represents honest work.
-All manuscripts will be checked by an internet-based algorithmic searching methods to check for possible duplication of previously published work.
+All manuscripts will be checked by an internet-based algorithmic searching method to check for possible duplication of previously published work.

 This first letter also should identify the name, mailing address, and e-mail address of the author responsible for all future correspondence regarding the manuscript.The second cover letter, the conflict of interest (CoI) statement, must deal with disclosures and must be signed and dated by all authors.
 This second cover letter must also be submitted online during the article submission process.
 Individual CoI statements may also be uploaded.
 All CoI statements should be in a pdf format.